lpdon/PraktikumNeuronaleNetze/README.md

 * Anaconda with python 3.5 (or 3.6)
 * CUDA drivers & toolkit 8.0 (if your workstation is Nvidia GPU-enabled or you use our lab machines)

-If you are not sure what you are doing, llease refer to the steps 1-5 from https://towardsdatascience.com/setup-an-environment-for-machine-learning-and-deep-learning-with-anaconda-in-windows-5d7134a3db10
+If you are not sure what you are doing, please refer to the steps 1-5 from https://towardsdatascience.com/setup-an-environment-for-machine-learning-and-deep-learning-with-anaconda-in-windows-5d7134a3db10

 ### Jupyter Notebooks